Jodiexo/Z-Prefix/README.md

 # Z-Prefix

 ## VERY IMPORTANT!
--When you register a account you must logout first then login with your email and password in order to see your items -Once you login the login dialogue box with still be open but you are able to see your items as well as edit/add items
+   -When you register a account you must logout first then login with your email and password in order to see your items -Once you login the login dialogue box with still be open but you are able to navagate away in order see your items as well as edit/add items.

 ## Overview